PePoDev/digital-garden/src/site/notes/Knowledge/Information Technology/Cloud/Google Cloud/Storage.md

 - ACID transactions
 - Multi-region replication
 - Live synchronization and offline support
+- Mode
 	- Datastore mode (server)
 		- backward compatible with Cloud Datastore
 		- No entity limits
+		- Used as Backend for server applications
 	- Native mode (mobile and web apps)
 		- Collection and document data model
 		- Real-time updates
+		- Used with mobile & web applications
+- Entities
+	- Describe or represent a thing
+	- A single entity is analogous to a row in a relational table
+	- A set of entities with similar attributes is somewhat analogous to a table in a relational database
+	- Entities have properties
+	- Related entities knowns as Kinds
 ![Attachments/Pasted image 20230319205822.png](/img/user/Attachments/Pasted%20image%2020230319205822.png)
 ## Cloud Bigtable
 - Cloud Bigtable is Google's NoSQL big data database service